-The college offers several ways to attend college on a budget, including “Finish for Free” scholarships, says Tabatha McDonald, the college’s news and media relations coordinator.
+The college offers several ways to attend college on a budget, including Finish4Free scholarships, says Tabatha McDonald, the college’s News and Media Relations coordinator.

-“That’s why a lot of parents like to push dual enrollment, sometimes more so than the students,” says Robin Johnson-Blake, the college’s director of recruitment and dual enrollment.
+“That’s why a lot of parents like to push dual enrollment, sometimes more so than the students,” says Robin Johnson-Blake, the college’s former director of Recruitment and Dual Enrollment.

 2. WHAT'S THE 2 + 2 FLORIDA PLAN?

-Community college students who complete a two-year associate degree of arts or science with a 3.5 grade-point average are guaranteed admission to one of Florida’s 12 state universities to complete their bachelor’s degree.
-This is called the “2 + 2 Florida Plan,” which provides details at www.myfloridaprepaid.com.
+Community college students who complete a two-year associate degree of arts or science are guaranteed admission to one of Florida’s 12 state universities to complete their bachelor’s degree.
+This is called the 2 + 2 Florida Plan, which provides details at www.floridashines.org.

 “The parents who know this are the smarter ones,” McDonald says.
 “The students who are smart know they can take many of the same general courses [at a community college] in the first two years.”